developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***Return All Licenses*** is chosen, all licenses previously activated from a given *License Server* is returned, allowing them to be re-allocated for use on other Zebra Android devices.
 The additional Managed Configurations **Zebra Licensing Configuration - License Action Return All Licenses Server Type** and **Zebra Licensing Configuration - License Action Return All Licenses Server Type Friendly Name** MUST be specified to define how the licenses were acquired and therefore to identify which licenses should be returned and how they should be returned.

-- If the value ***Refresh License*** is chosen, a previously activated license is refreshed, updating anything that may have changed, such as its expiration date, capabilities, etc. The additional Managed Configuration **Zebra Licensing Configuration - License Action Refresh License AID Value** MUST be specified to identify the license to be refreshed.
+- If the value ***Refresh License*** is chosen, a previously activated license is refreshed, updating anything that might have changed, such as its expiration date, capabilities, etc. The additional Managed Configuration **Zebra Licensing Configuration - License Action Refresh License AID Value** MUST be specified to identify the license to be refreshed.

 - If the value ***Delete Server*** is chosen, a previously defined *Custom Server*, along with all licenses allocated through that *Custom Server*, is deleted.
 The additional Managed Configuration **Zebra Licensing Configuration - License Action Delete Server Friendly Name** MUST be specified to provide the *Friendly Name* that identifies the *Custom Server* to be deleted.